-VT News Roundup: 100 Licenses Approved, Licensing Map, Hemp Program Ending, Newfane Weighs Retail, Free Cannabis Classes
+VT News Roundup: 100 Licenses Issued, Licensing Map, Hemp Program Ending, Newfane Weighs Retail, Free Cannabis Classes

 Control Board Update: 100 Licenses Approved, Packaging Updates, Map of Licensed Establishments